by John Bandler

 - Work to weaken and eventually kill the plants

 - Killing the plants are the ultimate goal, but sometimes this can be difficult or impossible to achieve that immediately.

 - Weakening the plants is a first step.
 This can reduce its propagation, spread, and dominance over neighboring plants.

 - Avoid digging.
 Digging is problematic because of the potential to bring seeds to the surface for germination, and to spread roots or rhizomes.

 - Consider smothering.
 Smothering roots and rhizomes is an excellent way to kill certain plants, and smothering of seed infested soil prevents germination of seeds.
 Smothering can be done with newspaper and cardboard with woodchips on top, whose smothering effect will last for a few years until the paper decomposes.

 - Avoid landscape fabric or plastic sheeting, unless you resolve to remove it within a few years.

 - Consider cutting.
 Cutting the top growth removes an important source of energy for the plant.
 Then the plant must expend energy from the roots to regrow it.
 This may not kill the plant, but will weaken it.

 - Imagine an Oriental Bittersweet vine that has grown for 20 years, reaching the top of and smothering a fifty foot tree.
 Cutting the vine at the base robs the invasive plant of all the future energy those leaves would otherwise capture.
 It forces the roots to expend great energy to regrow, and gives the tree a chance to recuperate.
 The invasive vine will live, but greatly weakened.

 - Some say cut the vine and paint the cut with herbicide, which can kill the vine.
-Good if you can do it or have a team where one person cuts, and the other follows with the herbicide.
+That is good if you can do it or have a team where one person cuts, and the other follows with the herbicide.
 But it can be hard to do this.

 - Consider pulling where appropriate.
 Some invasives can be hand pulled.
 For others, the roots are too strong to pull, or hand pulling is of little practical use because roots and rhizomes remain.